Should You Send Your Sick Child To Kinder Prep Preschool?

 - Profuse nasal discharge

 - Exposure to communicable disease, such as whooping cough, measles, mumps, pink eye, ringworm, fifth’s disease, chicken pox, diphtheria, scarlet fever, strep throat, lice, etc.

-But sometimes a child looks fine in the morning and becomes sick at Kinder Prep.
+Sometimes a child looks fine in the morning and becomes sick at Kinder Prep Preschool.
 Then what?

-- If your child becomes sick at Kinder Prep, we isolate your son or daughter from others for his or her own comfort and to prevent spreading the illness.
+- If your child becomes sick at Kinder Prep Preschool, we isolate your child from others for his or her own comfort and to prevent spreading the illness.
 We will notify a parent of the situation.

 - If we cannot reach a parent, we will call the emergency contact listed on your child’s registration form.

 - Kinder Prep Preschool staff will take appropriate measures to care for your child until a parent arrives.

 See the Kinder Prep FAQ for more information about attending our program.